bpjordan/CSC446-TeamDuoDuo/docs/1_api.md

 ### /api/login (POST)

 Checks if a user exists in the database with the correct username & password.
-If login is correct, returns `200 OK` status code and an authorization cookie is added.
+If login is correct, returns `200 OK` status code with an included stage-1 token (which only has a username and a signature).
 If login is incorrect, returns `401 Unauthorized` status code.

+### /api/mfa (POST)

+Checks if a user's MFA code is valid.
+If MFA code is valid, returns `200 OK` status code and includes an authentication token as a cookie.
+If MFA code is invalid, returns `401 Unauthorized`.

 Request body should include HTTP form with parameters: